rust-lang/rust/guide.md

 ## The big picture

 On the highest possible level, rust analyzer is a stateful component.
-Client may apply changes to the analyzer (new contents of `foo.rs` file is "fn main() {}") and it may ask semantic questions about the current state (what is the definition of the identifier with offset 92 in file `bar.rs`?).
+A client may apply changes to the analyzer (new contents of `foo.rs` file is "fn main() {}") and it may ask semantic questions about the current state (what is the definition of the identifier with offset 92 in file `bar.rs`?).
 Two important properties hold:

-* Analyzer does not do any IO.
-It starts in an empty state and all input data is provided via `apply_change` API.
+* Analyzer does not do any I/O. It starts in an empty state and all input data is provided via `apply_change` API.

 * Only queries about the current state are supported.
-One can, of course, simulate undo and redo by keeping log of changes and inverse-changes.
+One can, of course, simulate undo and redo by keeping a log of changes and inverse changes respectively.

 ## IDE API

-To see this big picture, let's take a look at the [`AnalysisHost`] and [`Analysis`] pair of types. `AnalysisHost` has three methods:
+To see the bigger picture of how the IDE features works, let's take a look at the [`AnalysisHost`] and [`Analysis`] pair of types. `AnalysisHost` has three methods:

-* `default` for creating an empty analysis
+* `default()` for creating an empty analysis instance
 * `apply_change(&mut self)` to make changes (this is how you get from an empty state to something interesting)
 * `analysis(&self)` to get an instance of `Analysis`